Sceptre/sceptre/docs/_source/docs/stack_group_config.rst

 configurations should be defined at a lower directory level.

-YAML files that define configuration settings with conflicting keys, the child configuration file will take precedence.
+YAML files that define configuration settings with conflicting keys, the child configuration file will usually take precedence (see the specific config keys as documented for the inheritance strategy employed).

 In the above directory structure, ``config/config.yaml`` will be read in first, followed by ``config/account-1/config.yaml``, followed by